PeskyPotato/activity-rss-for-anilist/README.md

 python script.py
 ```

 The XML file will be created in the `feeds/` directory.
-It will contain the 10 latest activities using the medias romaji title.
+It will whatever number of activities was set by `PER_PAGE` or 10 if none was set.

 ## License
 MIT